hojat-gazestani/openstack/Ceph/Concept/01-Concept.md

 ### Ceph Manager

  > (ceph-mgr) is responsible for keeping track of runtime metrics and the current state of the Ceph cluster,
+ > endpoint for monitoring, orchestration, and plug-in modules.

  - storage utilization,
  - current performance metrics,